control-protection-grids-tudelft/Control-and-protection-of-HVDC-AC-electrical-grids-IEEE-IES-MOOC/MATLAB/README.md

 -[A1 MMC Control Design](/MATLAB/A1%20MMC%20control%20design) models following the lectures of modules C1 and C2 of the MOOC.
 These files rely on the generalized MMC model [[1]](#1) and the control design described in [[2]](#2) and [[3]](#3).
 Using these files is formulated Assignment 1.

-Author: A. Lekić
+Files created by: A. Lekić

 -[A2 MTDC Control](/MATLAB/A2%20MTDC%20control) is MATLAB/Simulink library following MOOC's module C2.
 These files represent use of different control strategies for controlling the MTDC electrical grid.
 It is based on the publication [[4]](#4).
 The [Assignment 2](/MATLAB/A2%20MTDC%20control/Assignment%202%20-%20MTDC%20controls.pdf) uses this library.

-Author: M. Aghahadi
+Files created by: M. Aghahadi

 -[A3 MTDC Protection](/MATLAB/A3%20MTDC%20Protection)

-Author: V. Nougain
+Files created by: V. Nougain

 -[A4 DC links in distribution networks](/MATLAB/A4%20DC%20links%20in%20distribution%20networks)

-Author: M. Barragan
+Files created by: M. Barragan

 ## References
 <a id="1">[1]</a>